shawnhuyiwen/pulse/docs/Methodology/MechanicalVentilatorMethodology.md

 is turned on, both individually defined circuits are combined into a single circuit that is then used for calculations.

+@anchor ventilator-settings
 ### Mechanical Ventilator Settings

-The Mechanical Ventilator parameters were defined to allow for setting all types of ventilation modes - all control variable types and all breath sequences.
+The Mechanical Ventilator configuration parameters were defined to allow for setting all types of ventilation modes - all control variable types and all breath sequences.
 To achieve this, these hierarchical definitions are implemented:
 - Connection (Off, Mask, Tube): Connection type to the %Respiratory System
 - Inspiration Phase
 	- Trigger: Transition to inspiration